 Attached patches fixes this buildsystem issue with automake 1.12

-#4 Updated by blino almost 2 years ago
+#4 Updated by blino about 2 years ago

 Yes, this will work with older automake versions.

 AM_C_PROTOTYPES was only useful for very ancient C compilers that were not ANSI C compliant.